-At 30 June 2021 and 2022, the Group has pledged the deposit placed for the life insurance policy and certain bank balances, details of which are disclosed in notes 20 and 23 respectively, to secure the bank borrowings and certain banking facilities granted to the Group.
+At 30 June 2023, the Group has pledged the deposit placed for the life insurance policy and certain bank balances, details of which are disclosed in notes 20 and 23 respectively, to secure the certain banking facilities and performance guarantee (2022: the bank borrowings, certain banking facilities and performance guarantee) granted to the Group.
 Also, the Group has pledged the cash deposits as disclosed in note 20 to third parties to secure the performance bonds granted by the third parties for the both years.
-At 30 June 2021, the performance bonds granted by the banks are secured by the project proceeds from certain construction contracts of the Group.